 Shunong Yang – Ecolab, Vice President of Research and Development

-As with previous sessions, our aim is to turn inspiration to action, and as such we will be allocating a significant amount of time to discussion.
+As with previous sessions, our aim is to turn inspiration into action, and as such we will be allocating a significant amount of time to discussion.
 So, please come prepared with your questions, your business cards, and ideas about how we can all take a step forward towards Beyond Business as Usual

 To learn more about the Limits of Growth series, or the Beyond Business As Usual platform, please visit the Beyond Business As Usual page